442nd Infantry Regiment (United States): Lost Battalion

 The fighting was intense for the Germans as well.
 Gebirgsjäger Battalion 202 from Salzburg was cut off from Gebirgsjager Battalion 201 from Garmisch.
 Both sides eventually rescued their cut-off battalions.

 As the men of the 442nd went deeper and deeper they became more hesitant, until reaching the point where they would not move from behind a tree or come out of a foxhole.
 However, this all changed in an instant.
 The men of Companies I and K of 3rd Battalion had their backs against the wall, but as each one saw another rise to attack, then another also rose.
 Then every Nisei charged the Germans screaming, and many screaming "Banzai!"
 Through gunfire, artillery shells, and fragments from trees, and Nisei going down one after another, they charged.

 Colonel Rolin's grenadiers put up a desperate fight, but nothing could stop the Nisei rushing up the steep slopes, shouting, firing from the hip, and lobbing hand grenades into dugouts.
-Finally the German defenses broke and the surviving grenadiers fled in disarray.
+Finally, the German defenses broke, and the surviving grenadiers fled in disarray.
 That afternoon the American aid stations were crowded with casualties.
 The 2nd platoon of Company I had only two men left, and the 1st platoon was down to twenty."
-On the afternoon of 30 October, 3rd Battalion broke through and reached the 141st, rescuing 211 T-Patchers at the cost of 800 men in five days.
+On the afternoon of 30 October 3rd Battalion broke through and reached the 141st, rescuing 211 T-Patchers at the cost of 800 men in five days.
 However, the fighting continued for the 442nd as they moved past the 141st.
 The drive continued until they reached Saint-Die on 17 November when they were finally pulled back.
-The 100th fielded 1,432 men a year earlier, but was now down to 239 infantrymen and 21 officers.
+The 100th had fielded 1,432 men a year earlier but was now down to 239 infantrymen and 21 officers.
 Second Battalion was down to 316 riflemen and 17 officers, while not a single company in 3rd Battalion had over 100 riflemen; the entire 100th/442nd Regimental Combat Team was down to less than 800 soldiers.
-Earlier (on 13 October) when attached to the 36th Infantry, the unit was at 2,943 riflemen and officers, thus in only three weeks 140 were killed and a further 1,800 had been wounded, while 43 were missing.
+Earlier (on 13 October) when attached to the 36th Infantry, the unit had been at 2,943 riflemen and officers, thus in only three weeks 140 had been killed and a further 1,800 wounded, while 43 were missing.